OAS body accuses Honduras Congress of blocking anti-graft probe

 The president's office did not immediately respond to MACCIH's comments.

-(Reporting by Gustavo Palencia; Writing by Gabriel Stargardter; Editing by Lisa Shumaker)
+(Reporting by Gustavo Palencia; Writing by Gabriel Stargardter and Daina Beth Solomon; Editing by Lisa Shumaker and Cynthia Osterman)